bhk/scam/reference.md

 strings.
 Not all strings are vectors, but all vectors are strings, so we can think of vectors as a subset of the set of strings.
-At the same time, a vector can contain any number of any string values, so we can also think of it as a Cartesian product of the set of strings.
+At the same time, a vector can contain any number of any string values, so we can also think of the set of vectors as the Kleene closure of the set of strings.

 In terms of these subordinate types, SCAM is not statically typed at all.
 SCAM is mostly oblivious to them.
-It provides syntax for constructing some of these types, functions for manipulating them, and it can convert them back to source code form.
-However, if you were to pass, say, a non-vector to the `append` function, it will perform a deterministic string manipulation and happily succeed, even though the result may not be of any use to you.
+It provides syntax for constructing some of these types, functions for manipulating them, and it can pretty-print them.
+However, if you were to pass, say, a non-vector to the `append` function, it will perform a deterministic string manipulation and happily succeed whether or not the result makes any sense.

 Some of these subordinate types are overlapping sets.
 For example, `1` is equivalent to `[1]` (and `[[1]]` and so on), but mostly they are disjoint.